 Software deployment can be a complex task, especially when managing updates across distributed systems.
 AWS CodeDeploy automates this process, helping teams deploy applications to a variety of compute services with minimal downtime and fewer manual interventions.
 Whether deploying on EC2 instances, Lambda functions, or on-premises servers, CodeDeploy streamlines the deployment process, improving efficiency and reducing deployment risks.

-Key Features
+Key features

 By supporting different deployment strategies, CodeDeploy offers flexibility, allowing teams to choose the approach that best suits their needs, from blue/green deployments to rolling updates.
 The following are the key features of AWS CodeDeploy: